Google Analytics 4 destination

 Google introduced the new version of Google Analytics, called Google Analytics 4 (GA4), in October 2020.
 GA4 has some distinct differences from Universal Analytics (UA), which are important to understand before considering migration and the data schema changes that might require.

-Segment’s GA4 destination is in beta, with an expectation to release to general availability in early 2021.
+Segment expects to release a beta GA4 destination in early 2021.
 If you are interested in being a beta tester, please complete this short questionnaire and someone will be in touch with next steps.

 We’ll update this page to share the latest on our GA4 destination.